mhjallow/issue-tracker/devlog.md

 Day 3: Connected frontend and backend by implementing requests and responses

 Day 4: Implemented new route and transfer of data between front and backend and used react to turn data into visible structure

+Day 5: Implemented a form to add new issues to the server through the frontend and display them live.